ferristseng/regex-rust/README.md

 ###Benchmarks Performed:
   1. Generic Parse/Execute Loop
     * In this first benchmark, each program is compiled with all test cases and will loop a certain number of times as decided by the cases file.
 Each test case in each loop will create a new Regex and thus will compile each and every time.
 This is a generic first forray to test general performance for worst cases/bad programmers.
+  2. Search Execution Loop
+    * This benchmark is designed to test pure parsing performance.
+So really our VM versus other VMs.
+Right now it only will compile one regex and run against our test cases for a number of loops.